S06 E10: Ripple Effects

 That they want that attention.

-And what I've been telling people when I tell them, like, I, you know, when I first got into the podcast and I was like I'm kind of in this 1000 by proxy uh wormhole and they were like oh that's interesting and I what I say is because like
+And what I've been telling people when I tell them, like, I, you know, when I first got into the podcast, and I was like, I'm kind of in this Munch Hausen by proxy wormhole.

 But then you hear this podcast and you're like, oh, some people specifically want disabled children, and that's kind of icky.

-And I think that comes down to something I've been thinking about a lot lately in relationship to this podcast and what disabled grief is like,
+And I think that comes down to something I've been thinking about a lot lately in relationship to this podcast and with disabled grief is like

 Becca has also been struck by the fact that so many perpetrators, including Lisa, who moved the family from Georgia to Alabama after she was reported by the hospital in Savannah, pick up and move across state lines.

-who is verbal and not quite as cognitively affected as some, I have more of an ability to advocate for myself and I still prefer to bring someone with me to doctor's appointments.
+is verbal and not quite as cognitively affected as some, I have more of an ability to advocate for myself.
+And I still prefer to bring someone with me to doctor's appointments.

 And I was talking to my mom on the phone about this actually the other night, just going over